Cats

 While dogs are made for a party and they are extrovert animals, a cat can most astutely be categorized as an introvert or a solitary reaper.

-Due to this big difference between the psychological frameworks of both animals, cats are not able to act the way dogs do and vice versa.
+Due to this big difference between the psychological frameworks of both animals, cats are not able to act the way dogs do, and vice versa.

 Wrong!

-How to make my cat-friendly/loyal?
 At the beginning of your relationship, take it as a date.
 Give more and expect very less.
 Show affection by feeding, providing shelter and toys, and by talking to your kitty.

 TOP 10 Most Loyal Cat Breeds In The World